edgaralexanderfr/isometric-minimarket/README.md

 ## ABOUT

-This a practice I made for learning isometric level design using Adobe Illustrator.
+This is a practice I made for learning isometric level design using Adobe Illustrator.
 The level is sketched using simple flat shading for objects and walls.

 **NOTE:** there are still details to add, the level is not completed yet.